cchitsiang/awesome-stars/topics.md

 - [FormidableLabs/electron-webpack-dashboard](https://github.com/FormidableLabs/electron-webpack-dashboard) - Electron Desktop GUI for Webpack Dashboard
 - [BoostIO/BoostNote-Legacy](https://github.com/BoostIO/BoostNote-Legacy) - This repository is outdated and new Boost Note app is available!
 We've launched a new Boost Note app which supports real-time collaborative writing. https://github.com/BoostIO/BoostNote-App
 - [evolus/pencil](https://github.com/evolus/pencil) - The Pencil Project's unique mission is to build a free and opensource tool for making diagrams and GUI prototyping that everyone can use.
-- [pubkey/rxdb](https://github.com/pubkey/rxdb) - 🔄 A client side, offline-first, reactive database for JavaScript Applications
+- [pubkey/rxdb](https://github.com/pubkey/rxdb) - 🔄 A fast, offline-first, reactive database for JavaScript Applications
 - [reactide/reactide](https://github.com/reactide/reactide) - Reactide is the first dedicated IDE for React web application development.
 - [ssbc/patchwork](https://github.com/ssbc/patchwork) - A decentralized messaging and sharing app built on top of Secure Scuttlebutt (SSB).
 - [amitmerchant1990/pomolectron](https://github.com/amitmerchant1990/pomolectron) - :tomato: A pomodoro app for your menubar/tray.